Training and professional development

 - Identify violence

 - Provide support and refer people experiencing violence to further specialist support

-Organisations also have a responsibility to make sure all staff are informed about sexual assault and domestic and family violence.
+Organisations also have a duty of care to make sure all staff are informed about domestic, family and sexual violence.
 Opportunities for training should be made available to all staff.
-Induction processes for new employees should also cover training in identifying and responding to sexual, domestic and family violence.
+Induction processes for new employees should also cover training in identifying and responding to domestic, family and sexual violence.

-The following information provides an overview of the level of training about sexual assault and domestic and family violence that workers should access depending on their role and professional background.
+The following information provides an overview of the level of training about domestic, family and sexual violence that workers should access depending on their role and professional background.

-Training to provide a specialist response should equip staff with a more detailed understanding of sexual assault and domestic and family violence and more specialist skills to appropriately intervene
+Training to provide a specialist response should equip staff with a more detailed understanding of sexual assault and domestic and family violence and more specialist skills to appropriately intervene.

 (Adapted from NICE Guidelines: Domestic Violence and Abuse: Multi-Agency Working, ph50, February 2014, Recommendation 15)

 DV-alert (Domestic Violence Response Training) is a free training program that enables workers to recognise, respond and refer to domestic violence.
 Training and workshops are available Australia-wide to approved participants.

 DV-alert is a partner of the National Plan to Reduce Violence against Women and their Children.